AusClimateService/agcd/README.md

 options (e.g. `make -n -B make zarr TIMESCALE=monthly`) or open any of the files in `../data` and look at the global history attribute.

+### Software environment

+When the `Makefile` executes a Python command it uses the conda environment at `/g/data/e14/dbi599/miniconda3/envs/agcd`.

+The software packages installed in that environment are listed in `environment.yml`.

-If you'd like to recreate the software environment that was used to run the python scripts, run the following at the command line:
+If you'd like to recreate that software environment (you don't need to in order to run the `Makefile`), run the following at the command line:
 ```
 conda env create -f environment.yml
 ```

+### Questions

-Questions or comments on the code are welcome at:
+Questions or comments are welcome at the GitHub repostory associated with the code:
 https://github.com/AusClimateService/agcd/issues